 People are good at blaming.
 Somehow, it’s their way of making themselves feel better, but if you are opting for a couples counseling, don’t go pointing fingers.
 Acknowledge everything that the other side has to say and listen and ponder.
 Never go into a defense mode.

+“As individuals, we benefit greatly from learning skills to manage our emotions, cope with our inner critics and become assertive.
+The same is true for couples: Our romantic relationships also benefit greatly when we take the time to learn and practice the skills that cultivate connection,” says Margarita Tartakovsky, M.S.
 Seeking couples counseling is a sign that both of you still want to fix your marriage.
 You both believe that you could be better.
 It could be your last shot at saving not just your relationship but your wellbeing from falling apart, so make sure that you are prepared to give it your 101 percent.